-The Nomura Group has a centrally managed IFRS 9 program sponsored by the Global Head of Accounting Policy, Global Head of Risk and Global Financial Accounting.
-Additional governance of the program's local implementation is through the EMEA IFRS 9 Steering Committee and includes representation from Finance and Risk.
+- The Nomura Group has a centrally managed IFRS 9 program sponsored by the Global Head of Accounting Policy, Global Head of Risk and Global Financial Accounting.
+Additional governance of the program's local implementation is through the EMEA IFRS 9 Steering Committee and includes representation from Finance and Risk. - The IFRS 9 implementation program concluded with processes and controls embedded into the financial reporting framework for implementation on 1 April 2018.